dongwon-lee-dev/4-ansible-monitoring-project/README.md

 ✨ **Technologies**: Ansible, Prometheus, Prometheus Node Exporter, Grafana

-**Summary**: Using Ansible, install Prometheus Node Exporter on all on-premises Raspberry Pis, and set up Prometheus and Grafana on a central Raspberry Pi to collect metrics from the Node Exporters of the other Raspberry Pis, creating a monitoring solution.
+**Summary**: Using Ansible, install Prometheus Node Exporter on all on-premises Raspberry Pis / VMware Virtualization Linux server, and set up Prometheus and Grafana on a central Raspberry Pi to collect metrics from the Node Exporters of the other Raspberry Pis, creating a monitoring solution.

 **Project folder structure**
 ```bash